Round Cat Head Shape above. Photo ©copyright

 In the world of show cats, appearance trumps functionality.
 I have got to say that there are some fantastic looking cats in the show cat world.
 Breeders do a wonderful job to produce stunning cats.

-Cutting across all the cat breeds, we have, at one end of the spectrum, the roundest cat head shape of all, the Persian’s head.
+Cutting across all the cat breeds, we have, at one end of the spectrum, the roundest cat head shape of all, the Persian’s head (and the head of the Scottish Fold).
 The breed standard calls for and indeed demands a round head.
 This means small ears too.
 To achieve this desirable roundness the muzzle had to be eliminated.
 The profile is flat and that is demanded in the CFA breed standard.
 Actually, in terms of strict geometry a face that is flat cannot be part of a round head.
 Why didn’t the CFA ask for a rounded profile; maybe the cats would have been be able to breath better as a consequence?

 Then, skipping over all the purebred cat breeds, at the other end of the spectrum we have the flimsy foreign cats, the Oriental body shapes and long faces.
 The paradigm long faced cat is the Modern Siamese.
 A close associate is the Oriental Shorthair.
 The Cornish Rex is at the far end of the spectrum too….